Haiwei1027/golf-with-cats/README.md

 # golf-with-cats
-An online multiplayer party game where you compete against your friends through a procedural golf course with obstacles, hazards and power ups.
+Compete online with friends.
+Navigate your cat through a dynamic golf course teeming with obstacles, hazards, and power-ups.
+Just pure feline golf madness!